 But make sure to not include inconsistent and irregular income sources.
 There is a separate method for budgeting variable personal income.
 We’ll discuss that later in this post.

 After mentioning the amounts you calculate the total of that income.
 Later on, the expenses are deducted from the total income.

 3. List down your expenses

-In step 3 you do the same as in step 2 but here you write down all your expenses with expected cost.
+In step 3 you do the same as in step 2 but here you write down all your expenses with the expected cost.
 They include your important expenses and wants.
-These expenses are further categorized into the fixed that don’t change like rent and the variables like food cost.
+These expenses are further categorized into fixed that don’t change like rent and the variables like food costs.